desuko-mirai/Bakeneko-Screw-In-Stabilizer-Plates/readme.md

 ## Supported Layouts

 There are three different plate files included.
-All plates should be compatible with both the open-source V3 boards and the Cannon Key versions, and are likely also compatible with derivative boards such as the Ciel, Phantom, and Block-67.
+All plates should be compatible with both the open-source V3 boards and the Cannon Keys versions, and are likely also compatible with derivative boards such as the Ciel, Phantom, and Block-67.

 The **Bakeneko 60 V3** and **Bakeneko 65 V3** files support all layouts supported by the default PCBs designed by kkatano included in those boards' respective repositories.
 These include: